Petru Bogatu: Biography

 Petru Bogatu was born on 12 July 1951 in Slobozia.
 He was a graduate of the Bălți Education Institute and a Rostov-on-Don institute.
 Bogatu was a journalist since 1975.
 He was a correspondent and then editor of Satul Nou, based in Slobozia (currently in the Transnistrian region); an editor, commentator, and deputy editor-in-chief at the Moldovan Public Television Moldova 1, deputy editor-in-chief of Ţara newspaper, political analyst and editor-in-chief at Flux newspaper.
 Bogatu also taught in the State University of Moldova's Department of Journalism and Communication Sciences.

 He served as vice president of the Popular Front of Moldova (1990–1992).
 From 1995 until 2000, Bogatu was the most popular journalist in Moldova.
 Later he worked for Vocea Basarabiei (2009), Jurnal TV (2009).
 He left Jurnal Trust Media in September 2013.

 Bogatu was also a political commentator and op-ed writer for the Ziarul Național newspaper.
 Since 2016 he was a producer and presenter of the TV program "Cronica lui Bogatu" (Chronicles of Bogatu) on Prime TV channel.

 He died on 22 March 2020, in Chișinău.

 Controversy

-In October 2015 Petru Bogatu, as an op-ed columnist for Ziarul Național, wrote hard criticism of Vladimir Plahotniuc's address, stating that he [Plahotniuc] "has usurped the central country's administration", and "has subordindate to him prosecutora and judges, subjugating this way country's constitutional institutions.
+In October 2015 Petru Bogatu, as an op-ed columnist for Ziarul Național, wrote hard criticism of Vladimir Plahotniuc's address, stating that he [Plahotniuc] "has usurped the central country's administration", and "has subordinate to him prosecutora and judges, subjugating this way country's constitutional institutions.
 As a result, he transformed the state into a private firm, and the justice – into a gestapo for the intimidation and burial of his political opponents".
 Next year Bogatu began his work at Prime TV, a channel owned by Plahotniuc.